The tension, grassroots movements and #NGO paths

 Mediating the prat’ish behaviour and #deathcult mentality

-When alternatives cross with #mainstreaming in both our #openweb movement and the broader #dotcons landscape, we find ourselves confronting a troubling dynamic—a rise in prat’ish behaviour, characterized by ego-driven conflict, divisiveness, and resistance to meaningful change, this threatens to undermine the progress we urgently need.
+When alternatives bridge to #mainstreaming in our #openweb movement and the broader #dotcons landscape, we find ourselves confronting a troubling dynamic—a rise in prat’ish behaviour, characterized by ego-driven conflict, divisiveness, and resistance to meaningful change, this threatens to undermine the real progress we urgently need.

 At the heart of this issue is the 40 years of #deathcult mentality—a mindset defined by #neoliberal values, the relentless pursuit of profit, and a shallow adherence to the mess of the current status quo.
 This mentality permeates not just the big tech giants, but also, unfortunately, seeps into our own movements, like the #fediverse, when we become entangled in reproducing their “common sense” paths.

-The deathcult is a useful metaphor to use, representing a blind adherence to systems that are actively destroying our planet, eroding our communities, and undermining our humanistic values.
-When we speak of current #mainstreaming as a killer problem, we are talking about this neoliberalism, and that while this is not a part of our culture, it feeds into it. it’s not only a problem with “them”—the dotcons—but is also reflected within our movements.
+The #deathcult is a useful metaphor to use, representing a blind adherence to systems that are actively destroying our planet, eroding our communities, and undermining our humanistic values.
+When we speak of current #mainstreaming as a killer problem, we are talking about this neoliberalism, and that while this is not a part of our culture, it feeds into it.
+It’s not only a problem with “them”—the dotcons—but is also reflected within our movements.
 Even in the openweb and #fediverse, spaces built to resist such values, we see tendencies toward this #mainstreaming creeping in, the huge influxes of liberals, bring the replications of patterns of hierarchy, exclusion, and competition, even as they claim to oppose them.

-We need practical steps to mediate this issue and move toward a more constructive path:
+We need practical steps to mediate this and move to a constructive path:

 1. Embrace radical honesty and reflection, we need to start with radical honesty about our own roles in perpetuating the problems we face.
 Are we unconsciously replicating the patterns of the #dotcons?
 Are we engaging in excluding grassroots native paths by that prioritize ego over community?
 Reflecting on these questions is crucial.